 There you have it, but Cancer Research UK isn’t alone in its perspective.
 Government agencies around the world have reviewed the science on BPA and reach essentially the same conclusion.

 For example, assessments conducted in Europe, Japan and the U.S. all conclude that BPA is not likely to be carcinogenic.
 Most recently, scientists with the U.S. Food and Drug Administration (FDA) completed the CLARITY Core study on BPA.
 The study involved lifetime exposure of laboratory animals to BPA and is the largest study ever conducted on BPA.

-The study found little evidence that BPA could be carcinogenic, which supports conclusions previously reached by governments around the world.
+The study found little evidence of cancer risk from BPA, which supports conclusions previously reached by governments around the world.
 More generally, FDA addresses the safety of BPA with a Q&A on its website.
 The straightforward answer to the question “Is BPA safe?” is “Yes.”

 So what does cause cancer?
 Cancer Research UK reports that smoking, an unhealthy diet, drinking too much alcohol, obesity and UV exposure have been proven to increase the risk of cancer.
-That may not be an exciting urban legend, but they are things you can and should address to protect your health.
+That may not get the internet buzzing like the BPA cancer myth does, but those are things you can and should address to protect your health.